Fill out payment forms

 Withholding

-The portion of a payment that is held back and sent directly to the government as a credit against the recipient's income tax liability.
+The portion of a payment or distribution that is taken out and sent directly to the IRS as a prepayment of the recipient's federal income tax liability.

 Undue Hardship

-A financial status where an individual can prove they are unable to meet a payment obligation without suffering significant financial loss or being unable to afford basic living expenses.
+A financial condition where a person cannot meet a payment obligation, such as taxes or loan repayments, without being unable to afford basic living expenses.

 TPA (Third Party Administrator)